Sudan Memory: Institutions for cultural heritage in Sudan and South Sudan

-Institutions for collecting, research and the promotion of the country's long cultural history and many archaeological treasures include the National Museum of Sudan, the Khalifa House Museum and Bramble House in Omdurman, the Sheikan Museum in El-Obeid, North Kordofan and the Darfur Women's Museum in Nyala, South Darfur.
-They are overseen by the National Corporation for Antiquities and Museums (NCAM), and the Western Sudan Community Museums (WSCM) project, funded by some of the same organizations as Sudan Memory, lent expertise and funding in order to restore these museums and their collections in a sustainable way.
-In a similar way, the WSCM project "aimed to safeguard the heritage the museums represent and promote their role as civic spaces for community use, education and cultural events that promote peace and understanding within the complex societies of modern Sudan."
+Institutions for collecting, research and the promotion of the country's long cultural history and many archaeological treasures include the National Museum of Sudan, the Sudan Ethnographic Museum, the Khalifa House Museum and Bramble House in Omdurman, the Sheikan Museum in El-Obeid, North Kordofan and the Darfur Women's Museum in Nyala, South Darfur.
+They are overseen by the National Corporation for Antiquities and Museums (NCAM) and the Western Sudan Community Museums (WSCM) project, funded by some of the same organizations as for Sudan Memory.
+They have been providing expertise and funding in order to restore these museums and their collections in a sustainable way.
+In a similar way, the WSCM project aims "to safeguard the heritage the museums represent and promote their role as civic spaces for community use, education and cultural events that promote peace and understanding within the complex societies of modern Sudan."

-In South Sudan, the National Archive Project has been conservating, reordering, cataloguing and digitizing the historical government records and other documents going back to colonial times.
+In South Sudan, the National Archive Project has been conserving, reordering, cataloguing and digitizing the historical government records and other documents going back to colonial times.
 Pending the construction of a future South Sudan National Archive building, various international donors have been supporting these efforts.
 Aiming at wide accessibility to the general public in South Sudan and beyond, the project has been managed by the Rift Valley Institute.